Modeling Multivariate Time Series with Copula-linked Univariate D-vines: The D-vine based Time Series Models

-One implicit assumption of CuDvine is --- (\textbf{A1}) the conditional marginal distribution of the $i$th component univariate time series $Y_{ti}$ given $\mathcal{F}_{t-1}$ only depends on its own history $\mathcal{F}_{t-1}^i$. \textbf{A1} can be restrictive in certain applications although various models under the SCOMDY framework are based on \textbf{A1} and are shown to perform well in real data applications, see, for example, \cite{ChenFan2006a}, \cite{Patton2006a}, \cite{Dias2010}, \cite{Almeida2012} and \cite{OhPatton2015}.
+One implicit assumption of CuDvine is a conditional independence assumption --- (\textbf{A1}) the conditional marginal distribution of the $i$th component univariate time series $Y_{ti}$ given $\mathcal{F}_{t-1}$ only depends on its own history $\mathcal{F}_{t-1}^i$. \textbf{A1} may appear to be restrictive.
+However, plenty of multivariate time series models based on \textbf{A1} are shown to perform well in real data applications, see, for example, the SCOMDY framework in \cite{ChenFan2006a}, \cite{Patton2006a}, \cite{Dias2010}, \cite{Almeida2012}, and \cite{OhPatton2015}.
+See \cite{Shi2018} and \cite{Nikoloulopoulos2017} for models with \textbf{A1} for multivariate discrete or mixed longitudinal data.
 One advantage of \textbf{A1} is that it drastically reduces the number of parameters for temporal dependence from $O((dp)^2)$ to $O(dp)$ and enables the use of two-stage MLE.
 Together with the parsimonious structure of the cross-sectional copula, CuDvine can easily handle high-dimensional multivariate time series such as spatio-temporal data and large panel data of stock returns.